lkiesow/leihs-wiki/Availability.md

 #### Booking calendar

-Given User C wants to reserve one more item of the model from 2018-06-27 to 2018-07-12, then the booking calendar looks like follows:
+Given User B wants to reserve one more item of the model from 2018-06-27 to 2018-07-12, then the booking calendar looks like follows:

 ![Image of booking calendar of User B](https://raw.githubusercontent.com/leihs/leihs_documentation/mk/master/sources/business_logic/availability_example/user_b_booking_calendar.png)